dbrattli/Fable.Reaction/docs/fable.elmish/introduction.rst

 Introduction
 ============

-Fable.Elimsh.Reaction is a library combining reactive programming with the model view update (MVU) style architecture.
+Elimsh Streams is a library combining reactive programming with the model view update (MVU) style architecture.